Blog

 Best Neurological Health Probiotics for PD

 The gut and brain can influence each other through the activity of neurotransmitters like serotonin and dopamine.
 Psychobiotics specifically appear to influence the activity of neurotransmitters.
-Several psychobiotic strains provide dietary management for depression and anxiety may do so by signaling to the brain to adjust serotonin levels.
+Certain psychobiotic strains provide dietary management for anxiety, and may do so by signaling to the brain to adjust serotonin levels.

 A handful of animal studies have suggested that certain probiotic mixtures with anti-oxidant effects can be neuroprotective, and improve movement in animal models of Parkinson’s (here is one example).